 Alongside the Privy Council is the Theology Council, which acts as the final determiner of what the Scriptures say.
 Alongside this responsibility is the maintenance of the Book of Records: a nearly uninterrupted genealogy of the Empire dating back to Amash-Akura’s time.
 An Amarr citizen being stricken from the Book is one of the gravest punishments that exists (beyond, you know, death).
 Below the Heirs, Holders of various significance often control the nitty-gritty details of local governance.

-Succession Trials, which have their roots in the Scriptures 2.0 (The Scripturing) that came into place following the Moral Reforms.
+A few notes about the Emperor.
+First off, Emperors are chosen by the Succession Trials, which have their roots in the Scriptures 2.0 (The Scripturing) that came into place following the Moral Reforms.
 The Trials pit the five Heirs (or, in more recent years, Heir-appointed Champions) against each other in a series of tests designed to see who most holds God’s favor in becoming the next Emperor.
 The winner takes the Throne, while the losers, in an attempt to keep them from usurping said Throne, must commit Shathol’Syn: ritual suicide (continuing the Amarr’s reputation as a Super Cheery Bunch).
 Scandal the First rocked Jamyl’s reign when people realized that she had gotten around Shathol’Syn by having herself cloned as a capsuleer.
 The Empire (with the exception of the traditionalists who were hushed up by Jamyl’s supporters) collectively shrugged its shoulders at this shocking breach of tradition, though.
 Secondly, the Emperor must follow the Doctrine of Sacred Flesh, which practically speaking means that the Emperor’s body must be kept pure: i.e., no cloning.
 Scandal the Second rocked Jamyl’s reign when people realized that she had gotten around Shathol’Syn by having herself cloned as a capsuleer.
 The Empire continued to collectively shrug its shoulders at this shocking breach of tradition, with a firm but apathetic “meh.”

 Anyway, below the Holders, we reach the commoners, or middle class of the Empire, and then everyone’s favorites, the slaves, who hold the approximate political rights of a toadstool (though with perhaps somewhat better housing options).
 As you might expect, the Empire is pretty regimented by class.
 It might surprise you to learn, however, that the Empire is surprisingly diverse, ethnically speaking.
 Though the majority are True Amarr, the Minmatar tribes and others take up a significant chunk as well (and not just as slaves!).